oksusoo1/fireflutter/lib/src/extra/job/README.md

 # Conditions and rules

 - A user can create only one job opening.
 So if the user needs more than one job opening, he can create another account.
+  - Don't block creating a job opening when there is same name of company or same number of phone.
 - Creating job opening deducts user's point.
 To update the amount of pint, refer `Job.pointDeductionForCreation` in job class.

+# Logics

+- When a user creates a job opening, then the app collects from the input form and sent it to cloud function via http call.
+- Then, cloud function does
+  - Checking the input data
+  - Check if the user has a job opening already.
+(User can create only one job opening.)
+  - Check if the user has enough point to create
+  - Create the job opening.
+  - Deduct point and and leave the point history in `/point/<uid>/extra`.
+    - Then, later the app can get display the job creating point deduction on his point history list screen.